 Currently, we can store data and information on computers.
 But the only place we can store knowledge and wisdom is in a human brain.
 (Of course, this will change in the near future due to exponentially growing technologies).

 Consider the image of the Pale Blue Dot.
-The bits and bytes that image is made of is data.
+The bits and bytes that that image is made of is data.
 That data exists out there.
 But when it is captured, the image/photograph itself is a form of information.
 The relevance and significance of that information are what translate into knowledge (the fact that the Earth is a lonely speck in a vast and hostile all-encompassing cosmic blackness).
 Knowledge helps create a map of the world.
 However, the transition from knowledge to wisdom is what we choose to do with that captured, analysed, significant data.
 How we choose to change our lives and our actions as a result of the Pale Blue Dot is what we’d call wisdom.

 We are living in an era of Big Data that is growing at an exponential rate.
 Converting that Big Data into Raw Information and subsequently into useful knowledge is incredibly important.
 Currently, Big Data is used to make a positive impact in various aspects of our lives; including: